apisnetworks/apiscp-docs/docs/admin/ModSecurity.md

 ```

 A preferred workaround is to correct the form by specifying `enctype="multipart/form-data"` for the offending code as this is the correct way to submit large files and binary data.

+### Slow upload

+Each file created by the web server is scanned with ClamAV when enabled.
+Uploading a multitude of files, such as during a WordPress site import using a plugin, will result in extended processing times.
+Bypassing scans using a [marker](#marker-bypass) is recommended for short-term usage.